Pelči Palace

-Pelči Palace (Pelču muižas pils; Schloss Pelzen) is a palace located in the region of Kurzeme (formerly Courland), in western Latvia.
+Pelči Palace (Pelču muižas pils; Schloss Pelzen) is a palace located in the Pelči Parish of Kuldīga Municipality, in the Courland region of Latvia.
 Built during the time of Prince Anatoly Lieven, it is regarded as one of the early Latvian manors which felt the influence of early Art Nouveau, although presently it also shows German Neo-Renaissance, and Baroque features.

 History

 The palace was built from 1903 to 1904 in Art Nouveau style by architect Wilhelm Neumann (1878 in Germany – 1919 in Riga).
 All building parts, starting with the front doors, windows, wrought iron roof, shutter closure and all the finishing with interior panels, stair railings, were designed by Neumann.
 The palace is considered a building of exceptional aesthetic level on all elements of the finishing with high quality facilities and innovative technical equipment.
 The palace basement has a modern drainage system and water supply.
 Kilns heat the palace through the first central heating system from the Kuldiga region.

 The interior decoration and stairway elements, however, felt the impact of the neo-renaissance decorative style.
 The first storey of the palace is used for the estate owners needs.
 The western corner is arranged with a large library.
 A balcony with a luxurious winding staircase and beautifully styled bookcases heated with warm air from the central heating, has been preserved.
 The second storey, used for guests, contains a living room, photography room, and exit to a wide balcony.
 Located in the basement, the kitchen is provided with large stoves and ovens, a bakery, wine and kitchen cellars, as well as a warehousing.
 In 1922 the Pelči palace was adapted to needs of a school however.

 Since late 19th. century Pelči Palace was property of von Lieven family.
 Family owned the palace until 1920 when after Latvian agrarian reforms all manors and their lands was nationalised and partitioned.
 In 1922 a local secondary school was located in the palace.
 During first half of the 1945 headquarters of the Army Group Courland was located in the palace.
 After the war palace was still used as a school which continues to operate today.